jondyer/cs1653-2017fa-jbd29-mar257-zds14/doc/usage.md

 ## Running the File Server

 To start the File Server:
- - Enter the directory containing `RunFileServer.class`
+ - Enter the `src` directory containing `RunFileServer.class`
  - Type `java RunFileServer [port number]`

-Note that the port number argument to `RunFileServer is optional.
-This argument speficies the port that the File Server will list to.
+Note that the port number argument to `RunFileServer` is optional.
+This argument specifies the port that the File Server will list to.
 If unspecified, it defaults to port 4321.

 The file server will create a shared_files inside the working directory if one does not exist.
 The file server is now online.

+## Running the Client Application

+To start the Client Application:
+ - Enter the `src` directory containing `RunClientApp.class`
+ - Type `java RunClientApp [port number]`

 ## Resetting the Group or File Server